Madison Hedgecock: St. Louis Rams

-Hedgecock spent his first two professional seasons with the St. Louis Rams after being drafted in the seventh round of the 2005 NFL Draft.
+Hedgecock spent his first two professional seasons with the St. Louis Rams after being selected in the seventh round of the 2005 NFL draft.
 Hedgecock's skills impressed his Rams coaches early.
 “He is a big hammer, a big lead blocker,” Martz said.
 “He fits into what we do in terms of running the football.
 He has nice soft hands and is a good receiver.
 These guys are so hard to find.”
 On July 15, 2005, Hedgecock signed a reported three-year $1.1 million contract.
 In what the St. Louis Post-Dispatch called "rapid improvement" he beat out veteran Joey Goodspeed for the fullback position for the Rams.
 Goodspeed, who had held the job for two seasons, was released.
 About the competition Mike Martz said, "It's a very healthy competition.
 The fullback position is kind of a lost art.
 It's just a brutal position.
 You've got to throw your body in there and just try to slam people.
 And those two guys, that's what they're about.

 "Madison has really stepped up and done a nice job" Martz added.
 "In what we do (at) that fullback position is really a tight end or be on the line of scrimmage or we flex him.
 We do so many things over there that for a rookie to come in and absorb that is pretty difficult to do.
 He struggled a bit for awhile.
 I think he really has a better understanding of what we are trying to do right now."
 Hedgecock said he had a slight advantage coming in because of the system he was in at North Carolina.
 "My college offense the fullback was similar to here.
 They do a lot of moving and shifting and changing assignments.
 I guess other offenses might be different.
 There are a lot of similarities to here."

 The Rams reportedly liked Hedgecock's size and were enamored with his devotion to lead blocking.
 "It can be a fun thing," said Hedgecock.
 "You see that tailback run for 100 yards, that's where I get my glory."
 Hedgecock filled that role according to interim head coach Joe Vitt.
 "He's getting better every single game," Vitt said.
 "He kind of reminds me of "Moose" Johnston.
 He's a force when he hits you."
 Rams running back coach Wilbert Montgomery added, "I like his attitude, he's a nasty kid.
 Coming out of school, he was an animal, he won't back down from you."
 Hedgecock added, "Lead blocking never changes.
 You just go in there and murder somebody."